xpillons/ccsw-projects/projects/ldap-auth/readme.md

 - Disables SSH password authentication.
 - Add a LDAP HPC Admin group to the sudoers file.
 - Can use KeyVault to retrieve the LDAP bind password securely.
+- Offline authentication support with cached credentials with expiration after 1 day.

 ## Prerequisites
 - A running CycleCloud instance.